By using this site, you agree to the Privacy Policy and Terms of Use.

 Should I feed my puppy treats between meals?

-Treats are an important part of puppy training and bonding, but they should be given in moderation.
-The general guideline from veterinary professionals is that treats should make up no more than 10% of your puppy’s daily calorie intake.
-Choose small, low-calorie training treats and factor them into your puppy’s overall daily food allowance.
-Avoid human food treats, especially those that are salty, fatty, or contain toxic ingredients like chocolate, raisins, or onions.
+Choose small, low-calorie training treats and count them toward your puppy’s overall daily food allowance.
+Avoid human food treats, especially those that are salty, fatty, or contain toxic ingredients, such as chocolate, raisins, or onions.
 For a full list of dangerous foods, see our guide on what not to feed your puppy.

 Can puppies eat the same food as adult dogs?